mbarcia/ansible-newrelic/README.md

-# ansible-newrelic
+# drupsible-newrelic

-This ansible role installs and configures the New Relic Server Agent (System Monitor Daemon)
+This ansible role installs and configures the New Relic Server Agent (System Monitor Daemon) and the PHP monitor daemon.

 ## Requirements